hhd-dev/hhd/readme.md

 The easiest way to use Handheld Daemon is to install Bazzite which comes pre-installed with the latest version and all required kernel fixes for supported devices, see [here](#bazzite).
+Nobara also packages hhd and it will become the default for supported devices soon.

 > [!WARNING]
 > There is a bug that breaks how Dualsense controllers are parsed in Steam in various
 > distros, which causes Gyro, LEDs, and paddles to not be detected in Steam,
 > and the Dualsense Edge mapping being very wrong.
-> ChimeraOS 45, and certain versions of Nobara 38, and 39 also have this issue.
-> It is being investigated.
+> It is being investigated, please open an issue for it with your distro information.

 > To ensure the gyro of the Legion Go with AMD SFH runs smoothly,
 > a udev rule is included that disables the use of the accelerometer by the